<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 Trick #1: Watch those Automatic Payments

-Here’s a sneaky, sneaky trick that creditors use to keep you in debt longer: your minimum payment on your credit card and other loans is calculated based off of the balance left on your credit card.
-Meaning, that minimum payment amount changes.
+Here's a sneaky, sneaky trick that creditors use to keep you in debt longer: your minimum payment on your credit card and other loans is calculated based on the balance left on your credit card.
+Meaning, that the minimum payment amount changes.

 SO, as you pay down your debt and your balance goes down…your minimum payments decrease.